Jumbub/do-math-right/README.md

 Calculate ["pi"](https://www.google.com/search?q=pi), you will be told that the answer is exactly `3.14159265359`

-But, everyone knows that Pi has more than 11 decimal places?!
+But everyone knows that Pi has more than 11 decimal places?!

 <br>